LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 ![](img/new-agent-manager-experience-5.png){:class="newagent"}

-#### Searching for open connections over 30 days old
+#### Searching for Open Conversations over 30 days old

-**Until now:** The Open Connections list included all open conversations, without time restrictions.
+**Until now:** The Open Conversations list included all open conversations, without time restrictions.
 However, it only displayed up to 1000 conversations.

 **New view:** The new conversation widget in the manager workspace displays conversations that were opened in the past 30 days.
 Managers can filter and search for all open conversations in All Conversations list.